 Here’s how it works:

-- After a possible covered critical illness diagnosis, hospital stay or accident is identified, a Benefit Assistant contacts an eligible UnitedHealthcare plan participant.
+- Following a qualified critical illness diagnosis, hospital stay or accident, a member is contacted by a Benefit Assist representative.